enonic/old-xp-doc/doc/developer/search/aggregations/geo-distance.rst

      :language: json

 NOTE: At the time of writing, there is only one way of find out which result belongs to which bucket:
-By also sorting the result on geo_distance, and matching the order to the number of each bucket.
+By also sorting the result on geoDistance, and matching the order to the number of each bucket.
 In a future version, there will easier ways of doing this.